-Spurred on by these previously mentioned favourable excise taxes, the shift from gasoline to diesel began 20 years ago and has led to excess gasoline-production capacity and a corresponding shortage of diesel production in the EU - despite refiners’ efforts to boost diesel yields.
+Spurred on by these previously mentioned favourable excise taxes, the shift from gasoline to diesel began 20 years ago and has led to excess gasoline-production capacity and a corresponding shortage of diesel production in the EU – despite refiners’ efforts to boost diesel yields.
 20 years ago, the gasoline to diesel ratio was 2:1.
-It is now inversed to 1:2½ and could potentially reach 1:3 by 2020.
+It is now inversed to 2:6,

 But the rise in diesel-powered cars is not the only factor at play.
 The continued growth in truck transport across the EU, driven by internal markets and external trade, has also contributed to the increased demand for diesel.